 Make the Kale:

 - Assemble bowls with quinoa, kale, squash, apples, walnuts, pepitas, and dressing.
+Serve warm.

-Please note this post may contain affiliate links which do not impact the cost to you but gives me a small commission.
+Please note this post may contain affiliate links which does not impact the cost to you, but gives me a small commission.
 Thank you for your support!